 A key part of this journey is addressing the most pressing cyber risk on the horizon: using the Internet of Things against us.
 We must develop a way to secure the IoT by leveraging the latest technology: Artificial Intelligence and Machine Learning.

 In five years, we can shift the balance and land another moonshot—but we must start today.
-Here are five things federal agencies can do now:
+Here are six things federal agencies can do now:

 Improve basic cyber hygiene to ensure systems are patched and up to date.